-The senior auditor has continual access to the approved minutes of company board meetings and the monthly reports that the Board receives.
+The registered public accounting firm, KPMG AB, was elected at the AGM for 2013 to serve until the end of the next AGM, with Alf Svensson as senior auditor.
+The senior auditor has continual access to the approved minutes of company Board meetings and the monthly reports that the Board receives.

 The company’s senior auditor reports his observations from the audit and his assessment of the company’s internal controls to the Board as a whole.

-The CEO, who is also appointed by the Board of Directors as Managing Director of the parent company, exercises day-to-day control of the Group, and the three directors of the Group’s business areas report to him.
+The CEO, who is also appointed by the Board of Directors as President of the parent, exercises day-to-day control of the Group, and the three directors of the Group’s business areas report to him.

-The CEO leads operations in accordance with the instructions adopted by the Board in respect of the division of work between the Board and the MD/CEO.
-The work of the MD/CEO and of senior management is evaluated annually.
+The CEO leads operations in accordance with the instructions adopted by the Board in respect of the division of work between the Board and the President/CEO.
+The work of the President/CEO and of senior management is evaluated annually.

 Financing, currency management, corporate acquisitions, new establishments, financial control, financial information, human resources policy and other overall policy matters are coordinated at Group level.